mideoli/hpc-lab/README.md

 # HPC Lab with Rocky Linux

-Overview
 This project documents a functional High-Performance Computing (HPC) lab built on Rocky Linux using OpenMPI for parallel processing and NFS with autofs for shared storage.

 The lab is designed for learning, testing, and small-scale parallel workloads.

 # Prerequisites

+## Virtualization Platform
+- VMWare Workstation 25H2

 ## Operating System
-- Rocky Linux 8 or 9
+- I used Rocky Linux 9.6, but it can be replicated using any RHEL-based distro or other Linux Distros

 ## Required Packages
 - openmpi